-You will have developed attitudes that enable you to:
+Students will have developed attitudes that enable them to:

-• Approach the development process ethically and professionally;
+• Approach the development process ethically and professionally.

-the skills to:
+Students will have the skills to:

-- Develop a significant multimedia/computing application, primarily project definition, design, and prototyping; - Apply project management techniques to a software development project. - Integrate multimedia, programming, business and technical skills in the design and development of a system prototype; - Develop effective user and system documentation; - Evaluate personal performance and performance of a development team.
+- Develop a significant multimedia/computing application, including design, development, testing, evaluation, finalisation, documentation, and delivery; - Apply project management techniques to a software development project; - Integrate multimedia, programming, business and technical skills in the testing and evaluation of a system prototype;

+- Develop effective user and system documentation; - Evaluate personal performance and performance of a development team.

-and developed the teamwork skills needed to:
+Students will have further developed the teamwork skills needed to:

-- Communicate effectively with clients and members of the development team; - Work effectively in a team.
+- Communicate effectively with clients and members of the development team. - Work effectively in a team.